-Dogs are social animals that need to be part of a pack - that's you!
+Dogs are social animals that need to be part of a family - that's you!
 With lots of care, training, socialization and love, your new dog will be a faithful and loving family companion.

 This web page contains basic information for the care of dogs.
 For more detailed information, please consult other professional resources such as your veterinarian or one of the many books available about dog care and behaviour.
 You can also download this information as a PDF (236Kb).